When I pictured my honeymoon destination, it was not Arizona. I imagined somewhere exotic. Some place with good food. A beach definitely came to mind.

 And an incredible meal at Elote Cafe.
 Hands down, this was the best meal of the trip.
 They serve margaritas and seasoned popcorn to guests while they wait from a little bar.
 The ginger rosemary (!!) margarita special was amazing.
 And when we sat down to eat, everything we ordered was ridiculously good.
 Dan ordered ahi tuna tacos and I had the vegetarian enchiladas.
 Dan made sure both the plates were licked clean.

 While this was my first trip with no schedule or itinerary, and relaxing was the primary motivation, Arizona offered up so many good things to do that our honeymoon trip was still memorable and fun.
 I’d definitely recommend it as a honeymoon (or minimoon!) destination.
+Definitely something to consider is to hire one of Stay Alfred’s phoenix vacation rentals if you want a bit of space to yourselves in a central location.

 Have you been to Arizona?
 Did we miss any of your favorite things to do?